RockBacon9922/RockBacon9922/README.md

-- 👋 Hi, I’m @RockBacon9922
+- 👋 Hi, I’m William Stoneham
-- 👀 I’m interested in Web devlopment and robotics
+- 👀 I’m intrested in computers in general especially in creating software that controls hardware.
 - 🌱 I’m currently learning NextJS and React.
 - 💞️ I’m looking to collaborate on anything!!!
 - 📫 How to reach me: @rockbacon9922 on most platforms!!!!